manzoorqirat-boop/DMS-Backend/README.md

 - Which document status transitions are legal
 - That a number is issued once, gap-free, and never reissued
 - That a route must contain at least one approver, and that one person cannot occupy two steps
+- That system-populated fields are written server-side into protected regions and revalidated on save — an admin chooses which fields exist, not whether they are protected
+- `MetadataSource` and `Permission` stay code enums: each value maps to real code, and a configurable expression language here would be an unvalidated mini-language inside a regulated system

 ## Phase 1 — what it does